 The TL;DR: Call fcl.authenticate() to log in and fcl.unauthenticate() to log out.

-On Flow mainnet, no additional configuration is needed—your app’s users will go through the authentication process and be able to use any FCL-compatible wallet provider.
+On Flow mainnet, no additional configuration is needed, because your app’s users will go through the authentication process and can use any FCL-compatible wallet provider.

 During development, you’ll likely want to configure your app to use @onflow/dev-wallet.
-The Quick Start guide will walk you through setting it up.
+The Quick Start guide will walk you through how to set it up.

-We also recommend using the FCL Discovery Service to help users discover and connect to FCL-compatible wallets.
+We also recommend that you use the FCL Discovery Service to help users discover and connect to FCL-compatible wallets.

 Whether you're new to building onchain, or an established veteran, we’re here to help.
 If you run into any issues, reach out to us on Discord — we’re happy to assist!